-The School of Accounting offers both undergraduate (B.S.) & graduate (Master of Accounting) programs in accounting.
-Additionally, the School of Accounting offers a concentration in Law and Business, available to all Drake students.
+The School of Accounting offers both undergraduate (Bachlor of Science in Business Administration) & graduate (Master of Accounting) programs in accounting.
+Additionally, the School of Accounting offers a minor in Law and Business, available to all Drake students.

-Students in the undergraduate program have the option of pursuing an accounting major or a joint major in accounting and another business discipline.
+Students in the undergraduate program have the option of pursuing an accounting major or a joint major in accounting and finance.
 You may also double major in accounting and another discipline on campus.

-The accounting major is a 124-credit-hour program that includes 27 credits in upper-level accounting.
+The accounting major is a 124 credit hour program that includes 30 credits in upper-level accounting.
 You will study financial and managerial accounting, accounting information systems, auditing, and taxation.

-The joint major is also a 124-credit-hour program, but includes only 18 credits in upper-level accounting, augmented by courses in another business discipline.
-Unlike a double major, a joint major is single major that combines coursework from accounting and one of eight other business areas.
-Joint majors are offered in accounting and actuarial science, economics, entrepreneurial management, finance, information systems, international business, management, and marketing.
+The joint major is also a 124 credit hour program, but includes only 18 credits in upper-level accounting, augmented by 18 credits in the finance major.
+Unlike a double major, a joint major is single major that combines coursework from the accounting and finance majors.

-The School of Accounting offers a concentration in Law and Business, available to students both in and outside the College of Business & Public Administration.
-This 18-credit-hour concentration includes 12-credit-hours in business law subjects, 3-credit-hours in accounting or finance, and 3-credit-hours in ethics.
-Students with an interest in law and the legal environment of business may find this concentration particularly appealing.
+The School of Accounting offers a minor in Law and Business, available to students both in and outside of the Zimpleman College of Business.
+This 18 credit hour minor includes 9 credit hours in business law subjects, 3 credit hours in accounting or finance, and 6 credit hours in ethics.
+Students with an interest in law and the legal environment of business may find this minor particularly appealing.

 Almost all of the jurisdictions in the United States that confer the CPA certificate require 150 hours of collegiate study.
 Drake’s Master of Accounting degree provides the additional study in accounting, business law, and related subjects necessary to earn the C.P.A. designation those jurisdictions.